jhedstrom/2013-pnwds-behat/Proposal.md

 # Quality Assurance using Behat and the Drupal Extension

-This session will cover Behavior Driven Development (BDD) using [Behat](http://behat.org) and the
+This session will cover Behavior-Driven Development (BDD) using [Behat](http://behat.org) and the
 [Drupal Extension](http://drupal.org/project/drupalextension) to test Drupal sites.
 We will start with the basics behind BDD, cover what is